meglecz/mkLTG/README.md

 Alternativelly, it is possible to download the COInr database from zenodo https://zenodo.org/record/6555985, and prepare a custom database using mkCOInr (https://github.com/meglecz/mkCOInr)

 ### Other databases
-BLAST databases can be formated from a fasta file and a taxmap file using the following command:
+Any BLAST databases can be formated from a fasta file and a taxmap file using the following command:
 ~~~~
 makeblastdb -dbtype nucl -in FASTA_FILE -parse_seqids -taxid_map TAXMAP_FILE
 ~~~~